ReddyLab/ccgr_portal_data_loading/README.md

 - Generate experiment and analysis metadata
 - Download the data itself (potentially)
-- Modify the data to match the portal format
+- Modify the data to match the portal format (potentially)

 Portal admins can then use a [script included with the portal](https://github.com/ReddyLab/cegs-portal/blob/main/scripts/data_loading/bulk_upload.py) to upload the data to their portal.